-Component shortages and logistical constraints improved as the year progressed.
-We continue to monitor potential supply chain disruptions, including disruptions in international commerce as a result of attacks on shipping vessels in the Red Sea.
-Refer to "Risk Factors - Supply chain disruptions, manufacturing interruptions or delays, or the failure to accurately forecast customer demand, have in the past affected, and may in the future affect, our ability to meet customer demand, lead to higher costs, or result in excess or obsolete inventory."
+Component shortages experienced in the recent past have largely subsided, however logistical constraints persist which have increased freight costs.
+We continue to monitor potential supply chain disruptions, as a result of emerging and evolving geopolitical tensions and tariff implementations.
+Refer to "Risk Factors - Supply chain disruptions, logistical constraints, manufacturing interruptions or delays, or the failure to accurately forecast customer demand, have in the past affected, and may in the future affect, our ability to meet customer demand, lead to higher costs, or result in excess or obsolete inventory" and "- Global economic conditions, including inflationary pressures, currency volatility, stagflation, slower economic growth or recession, high or rising interest rates, trade conflicts, tariffs, geopolitical uncertainty and instability in financial markets have in the past adversely affected, and may in the future adversely affect, our business, results of operations, financial condition, and access to capital markets."